envdes/pyclmuapp/_sources/notebooks/hpc/singularity.rst.txt

     o = usp_clmu(container_type='singularity')  # important to define the container_type.
 The default is docker

     # the clmu-app_1.0.sif image will be download from docker hub at the current work dir.
-    o.docker(cmd="pull", cmdlogfile="None",)  # This will pull the image from the docker hub
+    # o.docker(cmd="pull", cmdlogfile="None",)  # This will pull the image from the docker hub if you not have a local image

     # other parameters are available, see the Python API documentation
     # no need to o.docker(cmd="run") for singularity
     # then same as usually